hpcosta/STSModule/README.md

 	* The folder 'internalResources' contains models for the:
 		* TreeTagger (English, French, German, Italian, Portuguese and Spanish)
 		* OpenNLP (tokeniser, sentence splitter and NER - only for English)
-		* Stopword files (German, English, Italian, Portuguese and Spanish)
+		* Stopword Checker (German, English, Italian, Portuguese and Spanish)

 	* the folder 'config' contains configuration files for the Semantic Similarity Measures.
 You need to configure the folowing files and parameters (see step 3 first).
 		* adw.properties